oceanprotocol/docs/content/concepts/tools.md

 Users can use Plecos to check their metadata before sending it to an Aquarius instance.
 Plecos is manually updated with a schema file according to [OEP8](https://github.com/oceanprotocol/OEPs/tree/master/8).
 Find the tool in [PyPI](https://pypi.org/project/plecos/).

+Plecos can be used in a microservice to facilitate data onboarding, as described in the [plecos_service](https://github.com/oceanprotocol/plecos_service) repository.

 <repo name="Plecos"></repo>

 ## Examples